Dutchess County, NY

 The Pine Barrens, NJ

 This famed South Jersey gem has a spooky reputation for being home to the Jersey Devil (and a bit of a bad rap if you’ve watched The Sopranos).
 But with more than a million acres, the National Reserve is also a gorgeous destination to explore with the kids.
 Pineland Adventures in Wharton State Forest is a great place to start.
-Families can spend the day kayaking on Atsion Lake (ages 8 and up) or camping nearby.
+Families can spend day trips kayaking on Atsion Lake (ages 8 and up) or camping nearby.
 Atsion Village and Recreation Area is home to Atsion Mansion, an 1826 Greek Revival home open for seasonal tours.
 The neighboring Batsto Village boasts a sawmill, gristmill, blacksmith, ice house, general store and a 32-room, 19th-century mansion.

 Pocono Mountains, PA